Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `ACTIVE_NONE_PASSIVE_CHOOSE` - Editing the parent does nothing.
 Editing the child includes choosing the parent.
 * `ACTIVE_NONE_PASSIVE_EDIT` - Editing the parent does nothing.
 Editing the child includes choosing, adding and editing the parent.
+* `ACTIVE_CHOOSE_PASSIVE_CHOOSE` - Editing the parent includes choosing the children.
+Editing the child includes choosing the parent.
-* `ACTIVE_CHOOSE_PASSIVE_NONE` - Only for many-to-many: Editing the parent includes choosing the children.
+* `ACTIVE_CHOOSE_PASSIVE_NONE` - Editing the parent includes choosing the children.
 Editing the child does nothing.
 * `ACTIVE_EDIT_PASSIVE_CHOOSE` - Editing the parent includes choosing, adding and editing the children.
 Editing the child includes choosing the parent.
 * `ACTIVE_EDIT_PASSIVE_EDIT` - Editing the parent includes choosing, adding and editing the children.
 Editing the child includes choosing, adding and editing the parent.
-* `ACTIVE_EDIT_PASSIVE_NONE` - Only for many-to-many: Editing the parent includes choosing, adding and editing the children.
+* `ACTIVE_EDIT_PASSIVE_NONE` - Editing the parent includes choosing, adding and editing the children.
 Editing the child does nothing.

 For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a display list and another one for edit).
 Depending on which edit type is defined for a relationship the corresponding edit template (choose or edit) is included or not.